ChaituKNag/chaituknag.github.io---codebase/content/blog/2019/February/well-rounded-position.md

 ---
 title: The Well Grounded Expert of Life
 date: '2019-02-24'
-path: /2019/02/24/the-well-grounded-export-of-life
+path: /2019/02/24/the-well-grounded-expert
-spoiler: As I grew in my career as a professional, things seem to go as planned, or did they?!!🤔
+spoiler: As I grew in my career as a professional, things seemed to go as planned, or did they?!!🤔
 banner: https://images.unsplash.com/38/awhCbhLqRceCdjcPQUnn_IMG_0249.jpg?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=967&q=80
 ---